 that consumes, the highest and purest form of love.
 Bhakti

 yoga follows essentially the same path as raja yoga but with Krishna

-as the vehicle of union through perfect love.
-Christianity
+as the vehicle to union through perfect love.
+Christianity generally

 follows the Bhakti path with Jesus as its consummation.